 - Personal identification (up to two forms)

 The next step is to confirm with the bank the type of business ownership you have.
 Why?
-Because as mentioned earlier, the documents may vary depending on the type of business.
-So, with that said, below we put together a list of the documents the bank may request based on the type of business:
+As mentioned earlier, the documents may vary depending on the type of business.
+So, with that said, below we put together a list of the documents the bank may request based on the type of business you have.

 - 2 valid forms of ID for the business owner